cloud-ca/cca-cmc-kb/en/compute-service/instances.md

 ## Instance list

-Instances are listed under the **Instances** section of the selected Hypertec environment.
+Instances are listed under the **Instances** section of the selected Hypertec Cloud environment.

 ![A screenshot of the Hypertec Cloud Instances page, with numbered dots indicating features of interest](/assets/hypertec-instances-numdot.png)